 We evolved along with, and because of, our diet.
 There weren't any classifications of "illegal drugs" back then, and these things flourish in all sorts of conditions in the wild - it's hard not to imagine at least occasional consumption.
 Considering mankind's predilection to experimenting with consciousness, along with the unique effects of these substances (including euphoria), it was probably more than occasional.

 If these fungi were part of a diet over time, they'd likely have some effect on our development.
+At the very least, to assume that these type of natural and prolific plants/substances had no part in our evolution would seem foolish.
+I just love the idea of psychoactive botanicals spurring hominid consciousness to a higher quantum state — the booster shot needed to make that leap forward in intelligence.
+SExpand Exactly!
 ROBERT GORDON WASSON Seeking the Magic Mushroom.
 On the night of June 29-30, 1955, in a Mexican Indian village so remote from the world that most of the people still speak no Spanish, my friend Allan Richardson and I shared with a family of Indian friends a celebration of "holy communion" where "divine" mushrooms where first adored and then consumed.